bareos/bareos/manuals/en/developers/regression.md

 Then executing the script.
 When the script prints the following line:

-    Start Bacula under debugger and enter anything when ready ...
+    Start Bareos under debugger and enter anything when ready ...

-You start the Bacula component you want to run under the debugger in a different shell window.
+You start the Bareos component you want to run under the debugger in a different shell window.
 For example:

     cd .../regress/bin
-    gdb bacula-sd
+    gdb bareos-sd
     (possibly set breakpoints, ...)
     run -s -f